Finding the Best Vlogging Camera for Me: Where Do I Start?

 - Microphone input

-Having a microphone input is a huge plus for a vlogging camera.
+Having a microphone input is a huge plus for a vlog camera.
 Sadly, most compact cameras don’t come with this, so it is a premium feature.

 The other way we got to record better audio is with an external recorder or a USB microphone.